9-2-2: DEFINITIONS:

 DRIVE-IN, DRIVE-THROUGH: Any place or business operated for the sale and purchase at retail of food and other goods or the rendering of services which facility is designed and equipped so as to allow its patrons to be served or accommodated while remaining in their motor vehicle.

 DRIVEWAY: A pathway for motor vehicles from a street to a building, structure, or parking area.
-In residential districts, a driveway may also provide off street parking for vehicles.
+In residential districts, a driveway may also provide off street parking for vehicles, however must still serve the purpose as a pathway to a designated parking area.

-DWELLING: A building or portion thereof designed or used for residential purposes, including single- and multiple-family uses, but not including house trailers, mobile homes or lodging rooms in hotels, motels or lodging houses.
+DWELLING: A building or portion thereof designed or used for residential purposes, including single- and multiple-family uses and townhomes, but not including house trailers, mobile homes or lodging rooms in hotels, motels or lodging houses.

 EASEMENT: A specific area of land over which a liberty, privilege or advantage is granted by the owner to the public, a corporation or some particular person or part of the public for specific uses and purposes and which shall be designated a "public" or "private" easement, perpetual or for a given term and exclusive or nonexclusive depending on the nature of the particular grant.